donno/donno.github.io/docs/_drafts/osm_to_tiff.md

 I made at the time.
 As such, it some of the steps may be missing or inaccurate.
 There could also be some extra steps I performed that weren't required.

+In late 2021, I also lost a hard drive which held the data and attempt..

 ## Creating PNGs

 ### First time setup

 This is the set-up needed for osm2pgsql.
+I used Postgres 12 but I am sure 14 would work.

 * Create the database storage
     ```